RoazG/Artificial-Intelligence-Development-Final-Project/README.md

 - Neutral

 The solution can be used in financial research environments, portfolio monitoring, trading strategy development, or academic experimentation.
+The system also converts sentiment output into a numerical market impact score, allowing sentiment signals to be interpreted quantitatively.

 Typical workflow: